 The Hypothetical Interview is Everything Else’s new series featuring a signature questionnaire from the editors.
-Look for future Q&As on the Click Hereblog to discover the current projects, passions and inspirations that drive our contributors, in their own words.
+Look for future Q&As on the essay on postmodernismblog to discover the current projects, passions and inspirations that drive our contributors, in their own words.
 Reading Hypothetical Review content for the first time?
-Stay connected and join us essay on postmodernism.
+Stay connected and join us writing paper.

 V.B.
 Borjen is a writer, artist and current doctoral candidate at the Masaryk University in Brno, Czech Republic.
 He is the winner of the Mak Dizdar award for Levitation Manual, his first collection of poems, released earlier this year.
 In this first installment of the Hypothetical Interview, Borjen discusses everything from the mother tongue of his soul, his ideas about closing the gender gap, and his reading recommendations.
 His poem “Momento Mori” was published in Issue One along with his illustration of the text.

 EE: How do you describe your work as a writer?